Mitchell man killed in crash

 First responders were called to the scene on or near the highway overpass west of Scottsbluff at about 7:45 a.m.

-Scotts Bluff County Sheriff Mark Overman said that the crash occurred in the area of Highway 92 and the Highway 26 overpass.
-Scanner reports indicated the driver had been ejected.
+The crash occurred in the area of Highway 92 and the Highway 26 overpass.
 Overman said emergency personnel discovered several citizens providing assistance to an unresponsive male later identified as the driver and sole occupant of a Dodge pickup truck.
-Medical personnel arrived on scene and determined that the male was deceased as a result of injuries he suffered in the crash and after being ejected from the vehicle during the rollover.
+Medical personnel arrived on scene and determined that Hergenrader was deceased.

-The pickup was on its wheels in a field approximately 100 feet east of the roadway with damage consistent with a rollover.

-The driver, who has not yet been identified, was not wearing a seat belt.
+Hergenrader was not wearing a seat belt.
+He had been ejected from the vehicle.

-Agencies assisting include the Nebraska State Patrol, Scottsbluff Police Department, Scottsbluff Rural Fire Department, Scottsbluff Fire Department, Valley Ambulance, and the Scotts Bluff County Attorney’s Office.

-Also Tuesday, authorities also responded to crashes on Highway 26 near Morrill and on Highway 71 in Banner County Tuesday morning as snow blowing across the roadways made for slick conditions.

 Get local news delivered to your inbox!